mrtoy-me/esphome-tas58xx/README.md

 ## Announce Volume Template Number
-An Announce Volume template number which can be used in conjuction with the **mediaplayer:** YAML configurations for adjusting the announcement pipeline audio volume separately to the media pipeline volume.
+An Announce Volume template number can be used in conjuction with the **mediaplayer:** YAML configurations for adjusting the announcement pipeline audio volume separately to the media pipeline volume.
 This is useful for a Text-to-Speech announcements that may have a different